znob/dsc-4-39-04-singular-value-decomposition-numpy-scipy-lab-nyc-career-ds-102218/README.md

-# Singular Value Decomposition with Numpy and SciPy
+# Singular Value Decomposition with Numpy and SciPy - Lab

 ## Introduction

 In this lab, we will build a basic version of low-rank matrix factorization engine for recommending movies in using Numpy and SciPy.
 The purpose of this lesson to help develop a sound understanding of how this process works in detail, before we implement it in PySpark.
 We will use a small movie recommendation dataset suitable for such experiments.
 The system should make not highly accurate, yet meaningful recommendations.

 ## Objectives

+You will be able to:

 - Build a basic recommendation system using MovieLense 1 million movies dataset
 - Use Scipy and Numpy to build a recommendation system using matrix factorization.